lglref32team2/ets-repository/metadata/INSPIRE-ETS.md

-INSPIRE ETS can be found in this repository.
+INSPIRE ETS can be found in metadata directory.